Gaspode69/ioBroker.alpha-ess/README.md

 **Open API Settings:**

 To be able to use the new Open API you have to register your Alpha-ESS device unter https://open.alphaess.com.
 Once registered, you get a developer ID and a developer key (called "Secret").
 You will need these to have access to the Open API.
 Currently I have no information if this will be changed in the future.
+How to find SN and Check code for registration is described here: https://github.com/alphaess-developer/alphacloud_open_api

 -   **Personal application ID:** The application ID (see above)
 -   **Personal application Secret:** The application Secret (see above)